Fer-Jg/TownyAdvanced-Spanish/Sponsor-Perks.md

 It uses Towny resident metadata so there's no database, it has a lang file and a config that updates itself just like Towny's.

+Camp information can appear on your /res status screen (via the config.)

-Camps appear will appear on your server's Dynmap.
+Camps appear will appear on your server's Dynmap, (optional via the config.)

+Camp have an optional (via the config,) cooldown setting, preventing players from making new Camps until x hours have passed.
 </details>

 ## TownyHistories